gulshangupta003/gulshangupta003/README.md

 ## 🧑‍💻 &nbsp;About Me

-> *Quality-first engineer with 2+ years of SDET experience, now focused on building scalable full-stack applications.
-I bring a unique perspective to development — I understand what makes software fail, so I build it to last.*
+> *Software Engineer with 2+ years in test automation, now building full-stack applications with Java, Spring Boot, and React.
+I bring a rare combination — I can build it, test it, and ship it with confidence.*

 <br/>